German attack on Lagnicourt: 3rd Guard Division

-The 3rd Guard Division attacked with the III, I and II Bataillonen, Lehr Regiment, on the right and the I, II and III bataillonen, Guard Fusilier Regiment, on the left and Grenadier Regiment 9 in reserve to hold the Siegfriedstellung.
+The 3rd Guard Division attacked with the III, I and II battalions (bataillonen) Lehr Regiment, on the right and the I, II and III bataillonen, Guard Fusilier Regiment, on the left and Grenadier Regiment 9 in reserve to hold the Siegfriedstellung.
 The three battalions on the left flank were echeloned (stepped back) to the left in case the 38th Division advance was stopped short.
 The Guards were on unfamiliar ground, having had no time for reconnaissance.
 Regiment Guard Fusilier had billeted 10 mi back until nightfall on 14 April when it began its approach march in cold and stormy weather.
 During the attack the left and centre battalions surprised and overran posts of the 11th Australian Battalion but then ran into camouflaged machine-gun nests which had to be attacked.
-The process of reducing the Australian machine-guns was costly and even with reinforcements from the second wave the advance was halted.
+The process of reducing the Australian machine-guns was costly and even with reinforcements from the second wave, the advance was halted.
 On the right flank of Regiment Guard Fusilier, the attack was stopped by the left flank company of the 11th Australian Battalion.
 On the right flank, the III Bataillon Regiment Lehr crossed the path of a battalion of the 2nd Guard Reserve Division and was so badly delayed that it reached its assembly area an hour late.
 The regiment advanced at 4:00 a.m. instead of 3:00 a.m., its attack was spotted immediately and driven under cover except on the right.
 Some troops got into Lagnicourt with the 2nd Guard Reserve Division and retired at the same time, the left flank remaining until 8;00 p.m.